Rainrider/oUF_Progress/docs/customization.md

 - `mode:Visibility(event, ...)`
   Must return a boolean to indicate if the mode should become active or inactive.
   This method is called after the user has clicked on the element to cycle to the next mode or when one of the mode's visibility events has been triggered.
+If `nil` is returned, then the current call should be discarded.
+This is useful when multiple modes listen to the same event.

 Further, a mode has the following attributes: